mawoonl/IntergrationFramework/README.md

 ## How do you use it?

-## Integration with Spring or other java applications
+## Integration with Java applications like Spring
 Use maven or gradle to import the library.
 Maven:
 ```